Magic Mirror (Snow White): The Huntsman film series

-In Snow White and the Huntsman, the Magic Mirror appears as a golden gong-like mirror that oozes out a hooded robed being (voiced by Christopher Obi) whenever Queen Ravenna called upon it for information, although apparently, the being is only visible to Ravenna, as her henchmen observe her talking to thin air.
-The Magic Mirror first appeared where he told Queen Ravenna that Snow White was coming to the age where she will be more fair than Queen Ravenna.
+In Snow White and the Huntsman, the Magic Mirror appears as a golden gong-like mirror that oozes out a hooded robed being (voiced by Christopher Obi) whenever Queen Ravenna called upon it for information, but is only visible to Ravenna, as her henchmen observe her talking to thin air.
+The Magic Mirror first appeared where he told Ravenna that Snow White was coming to the age where she will be more fair than Queen Ravenna.
 The Mirror is last seen when Snow White defeats Ravenna, ending the Evil Queen's rule.

-In prequel/sequel, The Huntsman: Winter's War, the Magic Mirror (voiced by Fred Tatasciore) is revealed to hold darker forms of magic.
-He is seen in flashbacks of Queen Ravenna's tyrannical reign, where it tells Ravenna that her sister Freya will give birth to a child who will exceed Ravenna's beauty as the fairest of them all.
-The Mirror also predicts that if the child was to be harmed, Freya will unleash powers, prompting Ravenna to orchestrate the murder of her own niece, both to preserve her own beauty and, in her own twisted way, help her sister.
-Freya, in horror at her discovery, releases icy powers that kill her lover and turns her hair white.
+In the prequel/sequel, The Huntsman: Winter's War, the Magic Mirror (voiced by Fred Tatasciore) is revealed to hold darker forms of magic.
+He is seen in flashbacks of Queen Ravenna's tyrannical reign, where it tells her that her sister Freya will give birth to a child who will exceed Ravenna's beauty as the fairest of them all.
+The Mirror also predicts that if the child was to be harmed, Freya will unleash powers, prompting Ravenna to orchestrate the murder of her niece to preserve her own beauty and, in her own twisted way, help her sister.
+Freya, in horror at her discovery, releases icy powers that kill her lover and turn her hair white.
 Years later, after Ravenna's death, the Magic Mirror has gone missing while travelling to a Sanctuary where Snow White believes its evil can be contained.
-It is revealed to be in the hands of a troll in a forest, but Freya, seeking the mirror for herself, orders Sara- the Huntsman's presumed-dead wife- to retrieve it.
+It is revealed to be in the hands of a troll in a forest, but Freya, seeking the mirror for herself, orders Sara, the Huntsman's presumed-dead wife, to retrieve it.
 Although Sara obeys this order, she tricks Freya by sparing Eric's life.
 Freya's subsequent attempt to use the Mirror herself reveals that Ravenna had hidden a part of herself in the mirror, restoring her to a form of life apparently formed of the Mirror's gold while still appearing human.
-In the final confrontation, Freya learns the truth about her sister's role in the death of her daughter (Ravenna was now the mirror spirit and was thus bound to answer Freya's questions truthfully), prompting her to aid Eric in destroying the Mirror at the cost of her own life.
-However, the final scene shows a golden raven flying away, suggesting that a part of the mirror – and thus Ravenna – may have survived.
+In the final confrontation, Freya learns the truth about her sister's role in the death of her daughter, as Ravenna was now the mirror spirit and was thus bound to answer Freya's questions truthfully, prompting her to aid Eric in destroying the Mirror at the cost of her own life.
+However, the final scene shows a golden raven flying away, suggesting that a part of the mirror, and thus Ravenna, may have survived.